You can use the local command-line interface (CLI) to order agents and Workload Security

 Wild card pattern to filter result.
 Optional.
 Example:

-dsa_query -c "GetComponentInfo" -r "au"
+dsa_query -c "GetComponentInfo" -r "au" "AM*" |

-Check CPU usage and RAM usage
+Check CPU and RAM usage

 top

-Use the Task Manager or procmon.
+- For Windows, use the Task Manager or Process Monitor.

 ps -ef|grep ds_agent

-Restart an agent on Linux
+Restart an agent

 service ds_agent restart